quantum9Innovation/axiom/content/posts/pythagorean.md

 And, if that quadratic happens to have one rational root $ x = s $, then its second root $ x = r $ must also be rational.
 Right now, this may seem a bit complicated and useless, but the first step should give us a hint as to what we need to do: write $ y $ as a linear function of $ x $.

-A linear function has the form $ y = a x + b $, where we'll assume $ a $ and $ b $ are rational coefficients so the resulting quadratic is rational as well.
+A linear function has the form $ y = a x + b $, where we'll assume $ a $ and $ b $ are rational coefficients so the resulting quadratic contains solely rational coefficients as well.
-We will refer to such a line as a "rational" line and any conic with rational coefficients as a "rational" conic.
+We will refer to such a line as a "rational line" and any conic with rational coefficients as a "rational conic."
 The key to our solution lies in choosing a line such that when this value of $ y $ is substituted into $ \mathcal{C} $, we get a quadratic in $ x $ with at least one rational root, thereby implying the existence of another rational root, giving us another point on the conic with a rational $ x $-coordinate.

-Another, much simpler way of understanding this that makes the solution process immensely easier is to consider the intersection of the line $ y = a x + b $ and the conic $ \mathcal{C} $.
-The $ x $-coordinate of each intersection can be found by substituting $ y = a x + b $ into the equation for $ \mathcal{C} $.
-This substitution yields the quadratic with rational coefficients that we talked about earlier, and each *intersection* of the line and the conic is a root of this quadratic.
+As hinted at before, what we're essentially doing when we substitute a linear equation $ \ell $ for $ y $ in $ \mathcal{C} $ is solving for the intersection between this line and the conic.
 In other words, the problem of finding a linear function such that its substitution into $ \mathcal{C} $ gives a quadratic in $ x $ with at least one rational root is equivalent to finding a line which intersects $ \mathcal{C} $ at some point with a rational $ x $-coordinate.

 But we have a point just like that!